dmgeurts/getcert_vmware/README.md

     -v                Verbose mode.
 ```

-At a minimum vmw_getcert can be run as: `sudo vmw_getcert -c vcenter.domain.com` This will look for API credentials in `/etc/api/.vmwrc` and will assume that vcenter can be reached via the common name given for the certificate.
-If you want to include the IPv4 address in the SAN add the `-i` option to have the command name resolved to the IPv4 address.
+At a minimum vmw_getcert can be run as: `vmw_getcert -c vcenter.domain.com` This will look for API credentials in `/etc/api/.vmwrc` and will assume that vcenter can be reached via the common name given for the certificate.
+If you want to include the IPv4 address in the SAN add the `-i` option to have the common name resolved to the IPv4 address.

 **Note:** FreeIPA only supports RSA keys.
 Hence the -G option is in preparation of future support of other keys.
 [More info](https://www.reddit.com/r/FreeIPA/comments/134puyw/freeipa_ca_pki_ecdsa_support/).